Dear readers of ADxS.org, please forgive the disruption.

 Dopamine in the PFC

-IL-1 causes cortisol elevation in blood, but this did not correlate significantly with noradrenaline elevation
+IL-1 causes cortisol elevation in the blood, but this did not correlate significantly with the noradrenaline elevation

-Activation of the HPA axis60 by IL-1 occurs primarily through increased norepinephrine.
-IL-1β is thought to be more potent with respect to activation of the HPA axis1
+Activation of the HPA axis60 by IL-1 is primarily due to the increased noradrenaline level.
+IL-1β is thought to be more potent in terms of activating the HPA axis1

-An increase in tyrosine hydroxylase by IL-1-beta indicates increased dopamine turnover in the hypothalamus.
+An increase in tyrosine hydroxylase due to IL-1-beta indicates increased dopamine turnover in the hypothalamus.
 The change correlated with increased ACTH levels with unchanged prolactin levels.64

-IL-1-β potentiated the dopamine increase induced by mild stress in the PFC.65
+IL-1-β potentiated the mild stress-induced dopamine increase by mild stress in the PFC.65

-IL-1-β increases the activity of the serotonin transporter, leading to increased degradation of serotonin.6667
+IL-1-β increases the activity of the serotonin transporter, which leads to increased degradation of serotonin.6667

-IL-1 causes increase in the turnover (leading to decrease in the level) of59
+IL-1 causes an increase in the turnover (which leads to a reduction in the level) of59

 Serotonin in the hippocampus and PFC